 If stockholders approve the liquidation and dissolution of the Fund pursuant to the Plan of Liquidation and Dissolution, we will file a Certificate of Dissolution and initiate the dissolution process under Sections 280 and 281(a) of the DGCL.
 Under the DGCL, stockholders of a dissolved corporation which has complied with the procedures under Sections 280 and 281(a) of the DGCL have no liability for any claim commenced after the expiration of the winding-up period.
 However, stockholders may still be liable for claims that are commenced before the expiration of the winding-up period.
 Claimants of such claims may proceed against the Fund's stockholders to recoup amounts distributed by the Fund, if the remaining assets of the Fund after the distribution are insufficient to satisfy such claims.
 Under the "safe harbor" dissolution provisions of the DGCL, a stockholder could be held liable for any such claim in the amount of the lesser of such stockholder's pro rata share of the claim and the amount distributed to such stockholder in the dissolution from the Fund and from any liquidating trust or trusts.
-The aggregate liability of any stockholder of the Fund for claims against the Fund will not exceed the amount distributed to such stockholder, and could receive nothing from us under the Plan of Liquidation and Dissolution.
+The aggregate liability of any stockholder of the Fund for claims against the Fund will not exceed the amount distributed to such stockholder in the dissolution.
+Accordingly, in such event, a stockholder could be required to return part or all of the liquidating distributions previously made to such stockholder, and could receive nothing from us under the Plan of Liquidation and Dissolution.